tokkonopapa/WordPress-IP-Geo-Block/_codex/99. Filter hooks/ip-geo-block-upload-capability.md

 and themes which support file uploading would tend to define their own capability, may be for the security reason.

-In this case, you should overwrite the capability according to the plugin or theme you are employing.
+In this case, you should overwrite the slug of capability according to the plugin or theme you are employing.

 ### Parameters ###